Our Staff

 Dr. Michelle Folta, Artistic Director

 Dr. Michelle Folta is an associate professor of choral/general music education at Columbus State University and the artistic director for the Voices of the Valley Children’s Chorus.
-Dr. Folta earned her Ph.D. in Music Education at the University of North Texas in Denton, Texas.
-Previous degrees include a bachelor’s degree in Music Studies from the University of Texas at Austin and a master’s degree in Music Education from the University of North Texas.
+Dr. Folta earned her masters and Ph.D. in Music Education at the University of North Texas and a bachelor’s degree in Music Studies from the University of Texas at Austin.

 |